petercripps/learning-python/README.md

 I'll be using [Markdown](https://en.wikipedia.org/wiki/Markdown) to write this.
 You can find a good reference for that here: https://www.markdownguide.org.
 ## Tools
+### Python
+Before you can do anything with Python you need to install it.
+Python is cross-platform (can run on macOS, Windows, Linux and Docker) and you can download it from here: https://www.python.org/downloads/,
 ### Python Extension for Visual Studio Code
+In order to do anything with Python you'll need an Integrated Development Environment with extensions that support Python.
 A [Visual Studio Code](https://code.visualstudio.com) extension with rich support for the Python language (for all actively supported versions of the language: 2.7, >=3.5), including features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more! https://marketplace.visualstudio.com/items?itemName=ms-python.python
 ## WebSites
 ### Python.org